lpischel/mpoxVE/README.md

 * MVA_BN.csv is used for paper summary info
 * MVA_BN_long.csv is used for individual VE information
-* Case_Cont_NOS.csv, Cohort_NOS.csv, Cross_sect_NOS.csv provide Newcastle Ottawa quality assessments and are provided for reference but not used in the code3
+* Case_Cont_NOS.csv, Cohort_NOS.csv, Cross_sect_NOS.csv provide Newcastle Ottawa quality assessments and are provided for reference but not used in the code.

 ## Getting Started